Delay on broadcast erasure channels under random linear combinations: Dependence of RLC delay on the blocklength

 \begin{proposition} Assume A1: State-dependent receptions, heterogeneous receivers.
 The asymptotic expected delay per packet under RLC is superior to the expected delay per packet under UT:

 \end{proposition}

-\begin{proof} Fix the number of receivers $n$ and the reception probabilities $\qbf = (q_1,\ldots,q_n)$.
-Suppose $i \in \arg\min_{j \in [n]} q_j$ and fix an arbitrary other index $k \in [n] \setminus i$.
-Consider two copies of this channel, one running RLC with $c \to \infty$ for all $n$ receivers with reception probabilities $\qbf$, and the other running UT on with only the pair of $2$ receivers, $i,k$, selected from $[n]$, with reception probabilities $0 < q_i \leq q_k$.
-The expected delay per packet under RLC is $1/q_i$, and the expected delay per packet under UT on the pruned systems with $2$ receivers is, using Cor.\ \ref{cor:firstTwoMomentsMaxGeo},
+\begin{IEEEproof} Fix the number of receivers $n$ and the reception probabilities $\qbf = (q_1,\ldots,q_n)$.
+Suppose $i \in \arg\min_{j \in [n]} q_j$ and fix an arbitrary other index $k \in [n] \setminus \{i\}$.
+Consider two copies of this channel, one running RLC with $c \to \infty$ for all $n$ receivers with reception probabilities $\qbf$, and the other running UT with only the pair of $2$ receivers, $i,k$, selected from $[n]$, with reception probabilities $0 < q_i \leq q_k$.
+The asymptotic expected delay per packet under RLC is $1/q_i$, and the expected delay per packet under UT in the pruned systems with only these $2$ receivers is, using Cor.\ \ref{cor:firstTwoMomentsMaxGeo} (\S\ref{ssec:utexact}),